He’s Been Gone a Year, But He Changed Everything. A Social Conservative Remembers Donald Trump’s Presidency

 For my part, I ended the Trump era dismayed by the Capitol riot, still unimpressed with NeverTrumpers, disgusted with Trump’s shoddy treatment of Mike Pence, but deeply grateful as a Catholic for Trump’s achievements.

-What is there left to say on Trump’s last half day in office?
+What is there left to say as we look back on the day Trump left office?
 Three things.

 He Moved the Country Rightward

 First, Trump moved the Overton Window.
 The Overton Window shows the boundaries of acceptable political opinion.
 It had been shifting left for years, and Trump moved it to the right.
 The conservative movement will never be the same again.
 A new conservative movement will rise from the ashes of the old one.
 I may well have been a witness to its birth when I attended the first National Conservatism conference in 2019.

 He showed that “Buchananism,” the idea of conservatism Patrick Buchanan pushed decades ago, is a winner if it has the right salesman.
 This new conservatism will represent the “Rise of the Unprotected,” as Peggy Noonan called it (before she reverted back to speaking for the protected).
 It will be less libertarian, less focused on globalism and free trade, and more focused on the American worker.
 It will be against big business and for the smaller ones.
 It will be more focused on solidarity and loyalty — what we owe to our fellow Americans, what is their due — and less focused on abstractions that throw our less-fortunate neighbors under the bus.

 This can be a good thing or a bad thing.
 In the right hands, it can remake America for the better, as other movements in our past have.
 In the wrong hands, it can become the very fascism against which our critics warn.
 Don’t think that because they are willfully wrong, because they accuse us of their own crimes, it can’t happen.
 Trump has started a good thing but it needs guidance.